saffad/iOS-Text-Styles-in-Sketch/README.md

 I wanted an easier and consistent way to design and build when switching between Sketch and Xcode:

-1. Sketch iOS template is inaccurate.
+* Sketch iOS template is inaccurate.
-2. Sketch iOS template doesn't share the same naming conventions as Xcode.
+* Sketch iOS template doesn't share the same naming conventions as Xcode.
+* I couldn't find any resource like this

 ## How to use